The IDE we have used is Intellij.

 What setup required to get it up and running

 Open up the "java" folder and right click on pom.xml and choose "Add as Maven Project".
-Click on Run -> Edit Configurations Click on Add new Configuration and choose Application/Spring boot Choose the main class as "Application.java" and under environment set environment variable for AZURE_COSMOSDB_KEY and set JRE to Java 11.
+Click on Run -> Edit Configurations Click on Add new Configuration and choose Application/Spring boot Choose the main class as "Application.java" and set any relevant variables, such as to set environment variable for AZURE_COSMOSDB_KEY and set JRE to Java 11.
 Click OK

 Open Application.java file and right click and choose run Application.